uxumax/docker-wine-chrome-nodriver/README.md

    - Place your preferred antidetect Chrome browser in the `chrome/bin` directory.
    - Ensure `chrome.exe` is located at `chrome/bin/chrome.exe`.

+2. **Create Dotenv File:**
+   - Run the following bash script to generate `.env` file
+     ```bash
+     ./create_dotenv.sh
+     ```
+   - The `.env` contains:
+     - `PROFILE_NAME`: The name of the browser profile (`--user_data_dir` chrome arg).
+You can set any name, create profiles as needed, and reuse them.
+All profiles are stored in `chrome/profiles/`.
+Feel free to add or remove profiles as necessary.
+If you run `./run.sh` with a non-existent profile, a new blank one will be created.
+     - `SCRIPT_NAME`: The name of the script to run.
+All scripts are located in `chrome/scripts/`.
+Each script should contain a `run()` function as the entry point.
+     - Rest system env variables that accessible in Chrome Nodriver context

-2. **Build the Docker Container:**
+2. **Build and Run the Docker Container:**
    - Run the following command to build the container with Wine:
      ```bash
      ./build.sh
      ```

-3. **Run the Container:**
    - Execute the following command to run the container.
 This script will handle the post-build GUI Wine installation `wine-mono` and `python` on the first run.
 Subsequent runs will be ready for use:
      ```bash
-     ./run.sh test_profile check_browser
+     ./run.sh
      ```

-   - **Parameters:**
-     - `test_profile`: The name of the browser profile (`--user_data_dir` chrome arg).
-You can set any name, create profiles as needed, and reuse them.
-All profiles are stored in `chrome/profiles/`.
-Feel free to add or remove profiles as necessary.
-If you run `./run.sh` with a non-existent profile, a new blank one will be created.
-     - `check_browser`: The name of the script to run.
-All scripts are located in `chrome/scripts/`.
-Each script should contain a `run()` function as the entry point.
+   Do not forget about `Add to PATH` while Python installing

 ## Example Script